JamesKni/GPMMod/README.md

 # GPMMod
-Shows the currently playing song from [GPMDP](https://www.googleplaymusicdesktopplayer.com)
+This mod shows the currently playing song from [GPMDP](https://www.googleplaymusicdesktopplayer.com)

+NOTE: This mod is not able to control GPMDP in any way

 ![Mod demo](https://i.imgur.com/446POGL.png)

-[Simple JSON Download](https://code.google.com/archive/p/json-simple/downloads) (If there are problems)

 ## Commands